-1. The following is sample data that can be entered into your YAML file.
+1. In your Kubernetes orchestrator, edit the GCB Controller image name, commands, and other required information into your YAML file.
+The following is sample data from the your YAML file.
 Edit your YAML file based on the sample given below.
 Do not copy and paste this content in your YAML file: